mathebuddy/mathebuddy/docs/doc/smpl.md

 <!-- Simple Math Programming Language (SMPL) -->

+**WARNING: THE DOCUMENTATION IS NOT UP TO DATE.
+WE WILL PROVIDE AN UPDATE SOON.**

 This document describes the _Simple Math Programming Language (SMPL)_.

 SMPL is a math-oriented programming language that can be interpreted in the browser.
 Its primary use is for the _mathe:buddy app_.